USA / Japan · c. 1972–present (golden age: 1983–1995)

 When 3D polygons displaced sprites in the late 1990s, pixel art could have died — instead it became an intentional aesthetic choice.
 The indie game renaissance (Minecraft 2011, Stardew Valley 2016, Celeste 2018) revived pixel art as a deliberate style rather than a technical limitation.
 Today it's a vibrant community with dedicated tools (Aseprite), competitions, and a massive presence in NFTs, indie games, and retro merchandise.

-Key Pixel Art Artists
+Key Pixel Art artists

 SM